iogii

 I only golf in iogii because it is simple yet has the features I love: tacit, lazy, vectorized, one letter/symbol per op, no syntactic cruft.

 Like many golf languages it uses postfix notation because this removes the need for any parenthesis.
-When creating functions, other postfix languages require stack manipulation, but iogii never does thanks to its two key ideas:
+When using functions (e.g. folding), other postfix languages will require stack manipulation for all but the simplest of functions, but iogii never does thanks to its two key ideas:

-- Place a function argument by rotating the function definition.
+- A single function argument can be placed anywhere by rotating the function definition.

 The result is that programs are almost purely just a bunch of operations, no characters wasted on syntax!